Philippines SubsidiaryReading Time: 3 minutes

 If you’ve decided to expand to the Philippines, congratulations!
 It’s an exciting time in the life of your company, but this time also comes with some important responsibilities.
 You have to learn and understand all of the Philippines’ subsidiary laws and determine how to set up a Philippines subsidiary while staying compliant.
 The process can take months before you’re even ready to hire employees.

-Globalization Partners can change how you operate in the Philippines through our Employer of Record platform.
+Globalization Partners can change how you operate in the Philippines through our Employer of Record model.
 This form of Philippines subsidiary outsourcing will allow you to get started immediately, as we can hire employees on your behalf, handle payroll, and ensure that you’re always in compliance.

 How to Set up a Subsidiary in the Philippines

 Before you start the Philippines subsidiary setup process, you need to consider certain factors that could impact where you base your business and what type of entity you choose to incorporate.

 First, think about the type of business you operate and within what industry, any existing trade agreements or relationships you want to honor, and the nationality of your employees.
 Then, consider local practices that could make a difference in how your company operates.
 You should analyze everything from the English level to the importance of group membership before making a decision on where to incorporate.